Child Representation Lawyers in Maryland

 Child Privilege Attorney

-This is the most limited role.
+This is the most limited role of child representation lawyers.
 A Child Privilege Attorney is responsible for determining whether your child’s privilege or confidentiality with a mental health professional (such as, psychiatrist, psychologist, social worker/LCSW, licensed professional counselor, or other licensed mental health provider) should remain intact or be waived.
 If privilege is waived, the mental health provider is permitted to testify, disclose his/her file, and share information about your child’s therapy and treatment.
 If privilege is preserved, then the treatment provider can do none of those things in connection with your case.
 In Maryland, Courts have determined that parents in a contested custody case do not have the ability to be truly objective when deciding whether or not privilege should be waived on behalf of their children.
 Therefore, pursuant to Nagle v.
 Hooks, 296 Md.
 123 (1983), the Court appoints an attorney to review the case, speak to the provider, and determine on behalf of your child whether or not this privilege should be waived or preserved.

 Best Interest Attorney